gavinlyonsrepo/raspberrypi_tempmon/README.md

 secured from all but root account.
 The setting "RPI_AuthUser" the is email address destination of data from -m option.
-The other settings are ALARM_MODE which should be set to one or zero(one: alarm on, zero: off) CPU_UPPERLIMIT is the temperature limit of CPU in Centigrade should be a positive integer.
+The other settings are ALARM_MODE which should be set to one or zero(one: alarm on, zero: off) CPU_UPPERLIMIT is the temperature limit of CPU in Centigrade, should be a positive integer.
-If alarm is on when CPU goes above this temperature actives alarm functions.
+If alarm mode is on when CPU temperature  goes above this limit, the alarm function will activate.
 LED_MODE which should be set to one or zero(one: LED mode on, zero: off) if on an LED will light during an alarm state in continuous and normal mode.
-The LED must be connected to a RPI GPIO pin as defined by GPIO_LED.
+The LED must be connected to a RPI GPIO pin as defined by GPIO_LED number.
 At startup file is read by program, if it does not exist it creates a blank one.

 A dummy config file is available in documentation folder.

+Settings:

 >
 >RPI_AuthUser=examplemail@gmail.com